Skip to content

 More Detail About Aracha Processing

-In detail, the process of making crude tea is divided into 6 sub-processes.
-Tea Steaming is first done around 30 seconds to 2 minutes to kill the oxidizing enzymes in fresh leaves, add fragrance to the smell and increase the flexibility of leaves for easier operation of making process.
-Leaves are then steamed evenly then cooled down rapidly.
+The process of making crude tea is divided into 6 sub-processes.
+As it was just mentioned above, steaming is the first step, and the process usually lasts for about 30 seconds to 2 minutes to kill the oxidizing enzymes in the fresh leaves.
+However, this also adds fragrance to the smell and increase the flexibility of the leaves, which helps the operation of the making process to be easier and smoother.
+After the leaves are steamed evenly, they are cooled down rapidly.

 What Does Aracha Taste Like?

-In this type of tea, the whole leaf is being used for production, including the stems, veins, baby hairs, and bits of broken-down leaf, left fresh and undried, giving it a bolder taste and deeper green color but would still depend on the cultivation and production process.
-Some tea companies take the leaves through second processing to separate the leaf and stem, sift and remove the fine hair on the leaf and cut to get leaves that are the same size.
-Other tea companies also sort the tea leaves depending on the grade of tea leaves they sell in the market.
-Thus, the process is to combine low grade, medium grade, and high-grade leaves to create the product for the retail market.
-Some tea companies also blend Aracha to process Shiagecha or refined tea which is supplied to consumers.
+As you already know, the whole leaf is used for producing Aracha.
+This includes the stems, veins, baby hairs, and bits of broken-down leaf; all of which are left fresh and undried to give it a bolder taste and deeper green color.
+However, this all depends on the quality of the cultivation and the production process.
+Some tea companies take the leaves through a second processing to separate the leaf and the stem, sift and remove the fine hair on the leaf, and finally cut them to attain same sized leaves for their final product.
+Other tea companies sort the tea leaves based on its grade by separating the leaves into low-grade, medium-grade, and high-grade leaves before selling it to the market.
+There are also companies that even blend Aracha to process Shiagecha, or refined tea, which are also supplied to consumers.

 Heating Aracha

-For its longer shelf life and improvement of taste and flavor, some tea companies also heat the crude green tea at 110 – 1300 degree Celsius, through Hire or firing, which, however, reduces the amino acids, vitamin C, free reducing sugars, glycolipids, phospholipids, and some other compounds and the end product is called is Hire cha or fired green tea, which is generally sold on the market.
-Should longer shelf life is needed, it is advised to store the aracha at reduced temperature, which is below 10 or 5 degrees Celsius that could preserve the aracha.
+For its longer shelf life and improvement in taste and flavor, some tea companies also heat this crude green tea at 110 – 1300 degrees Celsius, through Hire, or firing.
+However, this is said to reduce amino acids, vitamin C, free reducing sugars, glycolipids, phospholipids, and some other beneficial compounds.
+The resulting product is called Hire cha or fired green tea, which is generally sold on the market as well.

 Note: Our Premium Aracha (sold below) does not go through this.